Patronski/Advanced-Restoration-Shaman-Calculator-WotLK-3.3.5---Warmane-Edition/README.md

 # Thank you for being here!
 The idea for the program was given by Radosvet Milchev, a.k.a.
 Teamy in Warmane servers.
 He is a bad ass wow gamer in pve world.
 Mostly playing Resto Shaman, Holy Paladin, which of course are max geared.

 Developing is done by Doncho Patronski, who is me.
 This is my first real Windows Forms application(.Net).
 The project is bigger than I expected, a lot of controlls and classes, especially the main form.
 I am glad that I managed to make some abstractions and automations with Reflection.
+Also I incidentally put a Design Pattern without knowing for it, called "Template method".
+It is implemented inside Calculate method in Spell class and I can say that it is in the core of the logic here.

 ## Input
 In the calculator can be inserted a character's data like **Intellect**, **Bonus Healing**(spell power), **Haste Rating**, **Crit Rating**, **Mana regen**.
 Also there are a lot of options for Haste, Crit, Tier Bonuses, Glyphs, Meta Gems, Totems and other modifiers.